cloudant/CDTDatastore/CONTRIBUTING.md

-# Contributing to CDTDatastore
+# Contributing

+## Issues

+Please [read these guidelines](http://ibm.biz/cdt-issue-guide) before opening an issue.
+If you still need to open an issue then we ask that you complete the template as fully as possible.

+## Pull requests

+We welcome pull requests, but ask contributors to keep in mind the following:

+* Only PRs with the template completed will be accepted
+* We will not accept PRs for user specific functionality

-## Developer Certificate of Origin
+### Developer Certificate of Origin

 In order for us to accept pull-requests, the contributor must sign-off a [Developer Certificate of Origin (DCO)](DCO1.1.txt).
 This clarifies the